-- (Notes) 1.
-Directors Toru Shimada, Naoko Harima, Tadatsugu Ishimoto and Maiko Chihara are Outside Directors. - 2.
-The structure of the Company's Audit and Supervisory Committee is as follows: Chairperson: Naoko Harima; Member: Tadatsugu Ishimoto; Member: Maiko Chihara - 3.
-The term of office of Directors (excluding Directors who are Audit and Supervisory Committee Members) is from the conclusion of the ordinary general meeting of shareholders which is to be held with respect to the fiscal year ended July 31, 2021 until the conclusion of the ordinary general meeting of shareholders which is to be held with respect to the fiscal year ending July 31, 2022. - 4.
+(Notes) 1.
+Directors Toru Shimada, Naoko Harima, Tadatsugu Ishimoto and Maiko Chihara are Outside Directors.

+- 2. The structure of the Company's Audit and Supervisory Committee is as follows: Chairperson: Naoko Harima; Member: Tadatsugu Ishimoto; Member: Maiko Chihara - 3.
+The term of office of Directors (excluding Directors who are Audit and Supervisory Committee Members) is from the conclusion of the ordinary general meeting of shareholders which is to be held with respect to the fiscal year ended July 31, 2022 until the conclusion of the ordinary general meeting of shareholders which is to be held with respect to the fiscal year ending July 31, 2023. - 4.
 The term of office of Directors who are Audit and Supervisory Committee Members is from the conclusion of the ordinary general meeting of shareholders which is to be held with respect to the fiscal year ended July 31, 2021 until the conclusion of the ordinary general meeting of shareholders which is to be held with respect to the fiscal year ending July 31, 2023. - 5.
-The Company is a company with an Audit and Supervisory Committee and has introduced an executive officer system in order to improve management efficiency by further vitalizing the Board of Directors and clearly separating the function of overseeing decision-making and business execution of the Board of Directors and the function of business execution of the Visional Group. - There are six executive officers, namely Executive Officer Yosuke Tada (Representative Director and CEO of BizReach, Inc.), Executive Officer Tetsuya Sakai (Director and Vice President of BizReach, Inc.), Executive Officer Satoshi Murata (Representative Director and CEO of Visional Incubation, Inc.), Executive Officer, CFO and CAO Risako Suefuji, Executive Officer and CHRO Kanako Miyoshi, and Executive Officer and CISO Daisuke Wakai. - 6.
-The Company has elected one substitute Director who is an Audit and Supervisory Committee Member as stipulated in Article 329, Paragraph 3 of the Companies Act, in case the position of a Director who is an Audit and Supervisory Committee Member stipulated in laws and regulations becomes vacant.
+The Company is a company with an Audit and Supervisory Committee and has introduced an executive officer system in order to improve management efficiency by further vitalizing the Board of Directors and clearly separating the function of overseeing decision-making and business execution of the Board of Directors and the function of business execution of the Visional Group.

+There are two executive officers, namely Junji Tanaka (Director of BizReach, Inc.), and Risako Suefuji (CFO).

+6. The Company has elected one substitute Director who is an Audit and Supervisory Committee Member as stipulated in Article 329, Paragraph 3 of the Companies Act, in case the position of a Director who is an Audit and Supervisory Committee Member stipulated in laws and regulations becomes vacant.
 The career summary of the substitute Audit and Supervisory Committee Member is as follows:

-Name Date of birth Career summary Number of shares held (shares) Yuk tihiro Hattori November 22, 1974 April 1996 August 2004 April 2009 September 2013 August 2014 February 2020 Joined Japan Sports Vision Co., Ltd. Joined CYBIRD Co., Ltd. Auditor of GIGAFLOPS Japan Inc. Auditor of S-CREW Co., Ltd. Joined BizReach, Inc. General Manager of Administration Division, BizReach, Inc. Transferred to the Company Head of Group Strategy Office, the Company (current position)
+Name Date of birth Career summary Number of shares held (shares) Yukihiro Hattori November 22, 1974 April 1996 August 2004 April 2009 September 2013 August 2014 February 2020 Joined Japan Sports Vision Co., Ltd. Joined CYBIRD Co., Ltd. Auditor of GIGAFLOPS Japan Inc. Auditor of S-CREW Co., Ltd. Joined BizReach, Inc. General Manager of Administration Division, BizReach, Inc. Transferred to the Company Head of Finance Division Group Strategy Office of the Company (current position) 34,000